SPAAM-community/AMDirT/docs/source/tutorials.md

 # Tutorials

-On this page we provide step-by-step video tutorials on how to use the AMDirT graphical-user-interface (GUI).
+On this page we provide step-by-step video tutorials on how to use the AMDirT graphical-user-interface (GUI) of the `filter` command.

 A [full walkthrough](#full-walkthrough) can be seen at the end of this page.